 SUPPORTING COURSES AND RELATED AREAS (15 credits)

-- Select 6-9 credits from the Program List of Public Scholarship courses of which at least three (3) credits involve supervised field experience (Sem: 5-8)
+- Select 6-9 credits from the program list of public scholarship courses, of which at least three credits involve supervised field experience (Sem: 5-8)

-- Select 3-6 credits in consultation with an academic advisor with at least 3 credits at the 400 level (Sem: 5-8)
+- Select 3-6 credits in consultation with an academic adviser with at least 3 credits at the 400 level (Sem: 5-8)

-- Select 3 credits of Public Scholarship capstone work at the 400 level in consultation with academic advisor (Sem: 7-8)
+- Select 3 credits of Public Scholarship capstone work at the 400 level in consultation with academic adviser (Sem: 7-8)

 *NOTE: The list of approved courses for the CIVCOM minor varies throughout Penn State locations.
 A course approved by the Penn State Beaver committee might not satisfy a minor requirement at another campus or even at the same campus if taught by a different instructor.
 Check with the campus committee to confirm past and future course offerings that satisfy the minor.